 You cannot substitute coconut flour for whole wheat flour on a 1:1 basis, and it becomes dense when cooked or baked.
 With this being said, I suggest following recipes with coconut flour when you are first getting started so that liquids are adequately proportioned.
 Think of coconut flour as somewhat of a sponge; it does well with self-rising ingredients, such as how it is used with eggs in this coconut flour blueberry muffin recipe.

 Dr. Axe recommends using an equal ratio of liquid to coconut flour and my friend Jenny from Nourished Kitchen has a great reference with additional information for baking with coconut flour.
-My personal favorite is the Nutiva brand, and I like to store mine in the refrigerator to prevent spoilage.
+I use this coconut flour, and I like to store mine in the refrigerator to prevent spoilage.
 I used this brand in making these coconut flour muffins and other coconut flour recipes.

 - Preheat oven to 350 degrees and line a muffin tin with liners.
 Sift coconut flour and baking soda in a medium-sized bowl.

 These muffins are a great gluten-free and dairy-free option that I think you and your family will love.
-Let me know if you try them and what you think about baking with coconut flour in the comments below.
+Let me know if you try them and please share any other recipes with coconut flour in the comments below.
 I’m always on the lookout for some new ones to try!

 Posts may contain affiliate links.
 If you purchase a product through an affiliate link, your costs will be the same but Easy Real Food will receive a small commission.
 This helps cover some of the costs for this site.
 We appreciate your support!